 Requiring students to pay for lab manuals or homework systems means that the course cannot be marked ZTC.
 Studio fees and equipment/supplies do not impact the ZTC designation.

-There is a checkbox on your course outline to mark your course ZTC.
+BCIT requires course outlines to be posted online, which is done in the Faculty Service Centre.
+When creating or copying a course outlines, you have the option to mark your course Zero Textbook Cost (ZTC).
 This way students will know that they will save money by taking your course.

 How to find OER